sniperclub01/sniperclub01/README.md

 - **VR RTS Game** - RTS game utilizing the SteamVR Plugin in Unity.
 Multiplayer Networking through Steamworks.NET
 - **VR Products**: Currently Developing sellable Unity Assets for the game "VRChat".
 Code is privatized, product will eventually be showcased when Soba SDK is released.
 - **LLM Softwares**: Currently working on a personal Large Language Model (LLM) to see what all the fuss is about.
-- **Party RSVP Webpage**: Party RSVP/Hosting webservice.
-Working with Node.js and Angular systems on an S3 Bucket and RESTful API designs.
-MongoDB for database management and Twilio for notifications.
+- **Party RSVP Webpage**: A web-based RSVP system built with React, JavaScript, HTML, and CSS, hosted on AWS S3 with a RESTful API backend.
+Uses MongoDB for database management and integrates Twilio for SMS notifications.
+Designed for seamless event management, allowing guests to RSVP, receive confirmations, and get updates in real-time.

 ## Skills